BadiaValdes/recipe-api/README.md

 - capture the values of the URL if there is any one
 - Serialize the data fetch form Object
 - Return it

+> request.data is like a 'POST', 'PUT' and 'PATCH', all in one, and can work with arbitrary data

+## JWT AUTH